By Eileen Ambrose and Carrie Wells, The Baltimore Sun

 Mayor Stephanie Rawlings-Blake said she moved swiftly to address Price's concerns as soon as she learned about them.

 "I'm not trying to downplay any of the concerns," the mayor said.
 "However, crime in downtown has declined dramatically over the years."

-Most of the complaints Baltimore Police Department received this year in the Inner Harbor area involve car break-ins, although police investigated about 50 common assaults and more than 20 robberies.
-In April, a 20-year-old Cheesecake Factory employee was fatally stabbed after leaving the Inner Harbor restaurant in the early morning hours.
+Most of the complaints the Baltimore Police Department received this year in the Inner Harbor area involve car break-ins, although police investigated about 50 common assaults and more than 20 robberies.
+In April, a 20-year-old Cheesecake Factory employee was fatally stabbed after leaving the Inner Harbor restaurant in the early morning.